“1st Regiment Bucktail Brigade”

 Co.
 D. 149th Pa.
 Vol.

-The monument on Hancock Avenue was the original regimental monument, dedicated on October 20, 1886.
+The monument on Hancock Avenue was the first regimental monument, dedicated on October 20, 1886.
 It was moved from its original location on McPherson’s Ridge when the newer monument was erected.

 From the front of the monument on Hancock Avenue: